 This type of shimenawa ornament is unusual in Tokyo area, so you do not find that at many places.
 The turtle can be kept at home after the new year and some people leave it somewhere in their living room as a part of an interior decoration.

 This is a crane design and is also unusual in Tokyo.
 A crane is also associated with longevity like turtle, because it has been believed that it lives for 1,000 years.
 The shape of wing has also good meaning.
-That is because the bottom of the wing is wider than that of top and that is called 末広がり (suehirogari), meaning the bottom is wider.
-We believe that suehirogari indicates better future and wider perspective.
+That is because the bottom area of the wing becomes wider from the top and that is called 末広がり (suehirogari).
+It litterally means a wider bottom.
+We believe that suehirogari indicates better future, wider perspective and prosperity.

 Here is an orthodox shimenawa design, but still a bit unusual in a way that it has a little circle like P shape on the right.